PriorGuide: Test-Time Prior Adaptation for Simulation-Based Inference: Additional experimental results

 \section{Additional experimental results}

 We present here additional experimental results.
 First, in \cref{app:illustration_two_moons}, we provide a visual example of test-time adaptation to supplement the discussion in \cref{sec:2dexamples}.
+In \cref{app:sec:seq_inf}, we demonstrate PriorGuide's applicability to structurally complex priors through a sequential Bayesian inference experiment on Two Moons.
 In \cref{app:additional_baselines}, we introduce additional baselines, including rejection sampling, sampling-importance-resampling and neural likelihood estimation (NLE; \citealp{papamakarios2019sequential}) with MCMC, to provide a broader comparison.
-We also present a study on the model's sensitivity to the distance between training and test-time priors (\cref{app:sensitity_prior_distance}) and conduct an ablation study on the GMM prior ratio approximation (\cref{app:ablation_gmm_components}).
+We also present a study on the model's sensitivity to the distance between training and test-time priors (\cref{app:sensitity_prior_distance}) and conduct an ablation study on the GMM prior ratio approximation (\cref{app:ablation_gmm_components}), which is further validated by a scalability analysis of the ratio fit in high-dimensional space (\cref{app:ratio_fit}).
 Furthermore, we include example posterior visualizations for the BCI model (\cref{app:bci_viz}) and an analysis of training and test wall-clock time costs for Simformer and PriorGuide (\cref{app:inference_time}).